 - Degrees are awarded by the Regents of the University on recommendation of the faculty, not by colleges or departments or campuses.
 The University sets degree requirements and standards, but departments, colleges, and campuses have the delegated authority to determine the requirements and standards related to programs and majors, so long as they are consistent with this policy.

 - All credit awarded by the University, regardless of the campus or type of instruction, must be recognized by all University campuses, must appear on the transcript, and must count toward the requirements for the degree (subject to the requirements and standards established by departments, colleges, and campuses).
-In some cases, a student may accumulate credits that, while recognized by the University, are in excess of what may be required for the degree program in which he or she is enrolled.
+In some cases, a student may accumulate credits that, while recognized by the University, are in excess of what may be required for the degree program in which the student is enrolled.

 - Students may not earn two baccalaureate degrees in the same major (e.g. B.A. and B.S. in Economics) from any campus(es) of the University.